Deer Rules & Regulations

 It is unlawful to hunt deer with a firearm within three hundred yards of a residence when less than ten feet above the ground without permission of the owner and occupant.
 The provisions of this section do not apply to a landowner hunting on his own land or a person taking deer pursuant to a department permit.

-Archery, muzzleloaders and crossbows are allowed during gun hunts.
+Archery, muzzleloaders, crossbows, and pneumatic weapons are allowed during gun hunts.

 An antlered deer is defined as a deer with antlers 2 inches or more above the hairline.